physimals/quantiphyse-docs/asl_corr.rst

 ENABLE volume selection
 ~~~~~~~~~~~~~~~~~~~~~~~

-This uses the ENABLE method to remove ``bad`` volumes from the cASL
+This uses the ENABLE method to remove 'bad' volumes from the cASL
 data to improve overall quality.
 This can be useful if there are a small number of volumes
 with, for example, major motion artifacts.